KxSystems/kx-vscode/README.md

     1. Click 'Run' from above the first line of code in the workbook file.
       ![workbook links](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookrunlink.png)

-    1. Select 'Run' from the the upper right of the editor.
+    1. Select 'Run' from the upper right of the editor.
 Using the dropdown next to the button you can choose to 'KX: Execute Entire File' or 'KX Execute Current Selection'.
         ![play dropdown](https://github.com/KxSystems/kx-vscode/blob/main/img/wortkbookplaydropdown.png)

-    1. Click the 'Run' buttom on the right hand side of the status bar.
+    1. Click the 'Run' button on the right hand side of the status bar.
         ![status bar run ](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookstatusbarrun.png)

     1. Right click and choose 'KX: Execute Entire File' from the menu.